 The COVID-19 pandemic has also highlighted how environmental issues are also deeply linked to social justice and inequalities, as seen in how the virus spread quickly within the migrant worker population due to poor living and working conditions.
 This is a stark reminder of how the most vulnerable among us will also be the most deeply impacted by climate change.

 In light of this, we have broadened our Calls to Action to reflect this intersectional nature of climate change and make clear that the green recovery we need must be fair; leaving no one behind.
-Join us in calling our government and communities to:

 we organised Singapore’s first climate rally with three Calls to Action: for the government to face the truth about the climate emergency, combat the crisis with a national climate mitigation plan, and engage the people on the climate crisis.